projectcaluma/caluma/README.md

 Arguments:
 * `mutation`: mutation class
-* `data`: input data whereas relation are resolved (e.g. a form ID is represented as actual form object)
+* `data`: input data with resolved relationships (e.g. a form ID is represented as actual form object)
 * `info`: resolver info, whereas `info.context` is the [http request](https://docs.djangoproject.com/en/1.11/ref/request-response/#httprequest-objects) and user can be accessed through `info.context.user`

 Save your validation module as `validations.py` and inject it as Docker volume to path `/app/caluma/extensions/validations.py`,